 Thorlabs offers long working distance M Plan objectives for ultraviolet (UV), visible, or near-infrared (NIR) wavelength ranges.
 These objectives are designed for use with a tube lens focal length of 200 mm and are ideal for machine vision applications or applications that require a significant distance between the objective lens and the object.
 See the Specs tab for details on each of the objectives available here.

 Each objective housing is engraved with key specifications including the magnification, the numerical aperture, and an infinity symbol noting that it is infinity corrected.
-The housings have external M26 x 0.706 threads, which can be integrated into an SM1 lens tube system with the use of an SM1A27 adapter.
+The housings have external M26 x 0.706 threads; to convert M26 x 0.706 threads to M32 x 0.75 threads, we offer the M32M26S thread adapter.

 All of the objectives found on this page have a parfocal length of 95 mm (see the Specs tab for complete specifications).
 To use them alongside other manufacturer standards, such as Nikon objectives with a 60 mm parfocal length, we offer parfocal length extenders.
 For instance, the PLE351 Extender can be used to increase the parfocal length of a Nikon objective from 60 mm to 95 mm.